 With a seamstress as a mom, it is no wonder that textile-inspired designs have made their way into Colleen Riley’s work.

-In today’s post, an excerpt from our new book Glazing Techniques, Colleen shares how she found a way to create beautiful fabric-inspired surfaces by layering colored slips, saturated matte glazes and bare soda-fired clay.–Jennifer Harnetty, editor.
+In today’s post, an excerpt from our book Glazing Techniques, Colleen shares how she found a way to create beautiful fabric-inspired surfaces by layering colored slips, saturated matte glazes and bare soda-fired clay. –Jennifer Poellot Harnetty, editor.

 I admire the luscious bare clay surfaces produced in our soda kiln.
 But I’m also drawn to the rich, reactive surfaces of saturated matte glazes.
 In an effort to bring both into my work, I’ve refined a technique that exploits the best qualities of bare clay and glazed matte surfaces in a soda firing, while referencing the textures and patterns found in textiles.